maeganjade1/ENC3241portfolio/proposal.md

 # Proposal
 _This proposal presents a research concept focused on an activation timer designed to help college students with ADHD initiate tasks more effectively.
 Created for ENC 3241 – Writing for the Technical Professional, it serves as a sample demonstrating my ability to communicate a technical project clearly and professionally for academic and portfolio purposes._

-**Title: Using an Activation Timer to Improve Task Initiation in College Students with ADHD**
+**Using an Activation Timer to Improve Task Initiation in College Students with ADHD**
 **Maegan Pierre**
 **Information Technology**